apollo-robin/customer-churn/README.md

 ## Usage
 The easier way to use the model is to go to the Web Interface.
-Secondly all the Notebooks can be opened directly in Google Colaboratory
+Secondly all the Notebooks can be opened directly in Google Colaboratory.
+Make sure to upload the required data files (.csv/.pkl) or models (.pkl) on Colab runtime.

 ## Project Status
 Project is: _in progress_

-## Room for Improvement
-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2

 ## Acknowledgements